 If your dog has been diagnosed with kidney disease, then you know that diet is a large part of the treatment regimen.
 Variables like your dog's age, weight, activity level, and the stage of his kidney disease will all be factors in the type of diet that he will need.

-When a dog digests protein, there is nitrogen left behind, and kidneys work to filter out the nitrogen.
+When a dog digests protein, there is nitrogen left behind, and kidneys filter out the nitrogen.
 This is why low protein food is best for dogs with renal disease.
 Just remember that the amount of protein to include in your dog's food will vary depending on the stage of his kidney failure.

 Kidneys that aren’t in peak shape can’t process phosphorus as well, either.
 Essentially, failing kidneys won’t filter out certain substances as well, leading to imbalanced blood chemistry.
 Phosphorus is one of the biggest issues for aging kidneys.
-Because protein is essential, you still don’t want to completely eliminate it; just be sure to opt for low-phosphorus sources.
+Because protein is essential, you still don’t want to eliminate it; be sure to opt for low-phosphorus sources.

 In addition to offering our renal disease dog food recipe, ensure your pup only drinks distilled or filtered water.
 This will reduce the load on the kidneys compared to tap water.
 You also want to make sure your dog gets enough exercise.
 As in humans, the better shape your dog is in, the better his kidneys will work.